kornysietsma/clj-ng-rest-sample/README.md

 - a simple one, that uses global namespace references and a global database - no DI, no clever logic.
 But it's simple.
 You have to test this one with mocks, and if you forget to mock something like the database, the real db will be used.

-- a complex one, that uses Stuart Sierra's component library for dependency management - it's probably more extensible, and you can test by injecting stub or mock dependencies.
-Probably better for bigger apps - but also more complex.
+- a complex one, that uses Stuart Sierra's component library for dependency management - it's more extensible, and you can test cleanly by injecting stub or mock dependencies.
+It's a better pattern for bigger apps - but may be overkill if you just want a simple microservice.

-I'm not sure splitting them by package names is the best way to model this, I'm still tinkering.
-It has the advantage that you can use both in the same test suite, what runs depends whether you kick off the main web app in Jetty, or if you start the main system.
-It has the disadvantage of making the namespaces more complex.

-"Why?" you ask?
-Well, having implemented the complex version, I've come to the opinion it's overkill for simple apps - all I want in a simple microservice is something that works, and is easy to comprehend.
-The simple app fits that bill better.
+The choice of simple/complex is managed through Leiningen profiles "simple" and "complex".
+The complex version is the default in normal development mode - you can use "with-profile simple" to run against the simple app.
+See https://github.com/technomancy/leiningen/blob/stable/doc/PROFILES.md for more on how profiles work.

 ## running stuff
 You need mongodb installed and running on the default port.

-`lein run` will run the complex app on the default port (3000) - open http://localhost:3000 to see the app.
+`lein complex` will run the complex app on the default port (3000) - open http://localhost:3000 to see the app.

-`lein ring server` will run the simple app, on the same port and URL.
+`lein simple` will run the simple app, on the same port and URL.

-`lein midje` will run all tests
+`lein midje` will run all tests against the complex project.
 Note by default this includes the end to end tests.

+`lein with-profile simple midje` will run all tests against ths simple project.

 There are aliases for unit tests:
 `lein unit`
 and integration:
 `lein integration`

 see the aliases in project.clj to see how these work.
+You can work out how to run the simple versions of these yourself.

 ## REPL-based development - for the complex app
 To start a repl `lein repl`